Hualien East Coast, Taiwan Travel Guide

 Hualien might be one chapter in your travel story.

-Discover different natural wonders across the island.
+Discover different natural wonders island-wide.

 Dive into Taiwan's urban and historical centers.

-Experience the laid-back and tropical south.
+Experience the laid-back and pertaining to the tropics south.

 Combine Hualien with other regions for a broader Taiwan experience.